 - Several turns of freshly ground black pepper

-2 Heat oil over medium high heat in a large skillet.
+3 Brown in skillet: Heat olive oil over medium high heat in a large skillet.
 Cook the patties until nicely browned on both sides, about 3-4 minutes per side.